 Once you have extended credit to a business, regularly keep track of that account to ensure it is healthy.
 If you notice payments are lagging or other issues are coming up, consider adjusting their available credit down to reduce your risk.
 You can always open up more credit for that customer in the future if they get back on track with payments and are in a strong position.

 For a new customer who is only marginally qualified based on your furniture credit criteria, start with a modest limit and offer to move that limit up as they prove their reliability.
 It’s best to be open about this arrangement right from the start so the customer knows what to expect and understands how they can access more credit in the future.

-This is an excellent strategy for new businesses without a track record in the industry.
+This strategy is excellent for new businesses without a track record in the industry.
 It can be hard to assess creditworthiness for a company that has only been open for a short time.
 Instead of exposing yourself to significant risk on this account, hedge your bets and offer a portion of what they’ve asked for initially.

 #4 – Keep an Eye on Your Terms

 You probably first consider avoiding accounts that will never pay you back when thinking about bad credit decisions.
 And, to be sure, that’s the most significant risk associated with offering credit.

 With that said, it’s also essential to manage the terms that you offer your credit customers.
 Some of your customers will likely ask for extended terms after being with you for a while, and you might feel compelled to agree as a show of good faith.
 Extending terms out to 90- or even 120-days might be okay in some cases, but don’t forget to consider cash flow.
 If you keep moving terms farther into the future, you’ll soon find yourself struggling to pay your bills – even if your credit accounts aren’t delinquent.

 #5 – Keep the Big Picture in Mind